-Examples of prohibited conduct include name-calling, using derogatory slurs, stalking, sexual violence, causing psychological harm, threatening or causing physical harm, threatened or actual destruction of property, or wearing or possessing items depicting or implying hatred or prejudice of one of the characteristics stated above.
+Examples of prohibited conduct include name-calling, using derogatory slurs, stalking, sexual violence, causing psychological harm, threatening or causing physical harm, threatening or actual destruction of property, or wearing or possessing items depicting or implying hatred or prejudice of one of the characteristics stated above.
 Students are encouraged to immediately report bullying.
 A report may be made orally or in writing to the district complaint manager or any staff member with whom the student is comfortable speaking.
 All school members are available for help with a bully or to make a report about bullying.
-Anyone, including staff members and parents/guardians, who has information about actual or threatened bullying is encouraged to report it to the district complaint manager or any staff member.
-Anonymous reports are also accepted by phone call or in writing.
+Anyone, including staff members and parents/guardians, who has information about actual or threatened bullying is encouraged to report it to the district complaint manager or any staff members are also accepted by phone call or in writing.

 Complaint Managers:

-Ginnie Cunningham gcunninham@dakota201.com 844-632-5682 Jenny Keffer jkeffer@dakota201.com 844-632-5682
+Ginnie Cunningham Jenny Keffer

+gcunninham@dakota201.com jkeffer@dakota201.com

+844-632-5682 844-632-5682